 What We Do

-Founded in 2000, CCFC has built a powerful movement to end the exploitive practice of marketing to children and promote a modern childhood shaped by what’s best for kids, not corporate profits.
+Founded in 2000 by Dr. Susan Linn and a group of educators, health care professionals, and parents, CCFC has built a powerful movement to end the exploitive practice of marketing to children and promote a modern childhood shaped by what’s best for kids, not corporate profits.
 Our advocacy is grounded in the overwhelming evidence that child-targeted marketing undermines healthy development and the belief that society bears responsibility for, and benefits immeasurably from, the wellbeing of children.
 We work to reduce marketers’ access to children through a variety of tactics and approaches.
 Our Theory of Change is outlined below.

 Changing attitudes: CCFC’s campaigns change egregious marketing practices and stigmatize companies that target children.
 Through extensive media coverage, we raise public awareness about the harms of advertising to children.
 Our Consuming Kids Summits host researchers, parents, educators, health professionals and activists committed to reclaiming childhood from corporate marketers.